wisetime-io/wisetime-jira-connector/README.md

 * Create a new WiseTime tag whenever a new Jira issue is created
 * Record a work log entry against the matching Jira issue whenever a user posts time to WiseTime
+* Update the Jira issue total worked time when posted time is received

 In order to use the WiseTime Jira Connector, you will need a [WiseTime Connect](https://wisetime.io/docs/connect/) API key.
 The WiseTime Jira Connector runs as a Docker container and is easy to set up and operate.